International company

 Countries of the EU, EEE (European Economic Area) or Switzerland: submission by the worker or the company of the TA300 form to the Administrations of the General Treasury of the Social Security.

-EU Member countries: Germany, Austria, Belgium, Bulgaria, Czech Republic, Croatia, Cyprus, Denmark, Slovakia, Slovenia, Spain, Estonia, Finland, France, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, The United Kingdom, Rumania and Sweden.
+EU Member countries: Germany, Austria, Belgium, Bulgaria, Czech Republic, Croatia, Cyprus, Denmark, Slovakia, Slovenia, Spain, Estonia, Finland, France, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, the United Kingdom, Rumania and Sweden.

 Countries belonging to the EEE: Iceland, Liechtenstein, Norway.